-The report has now been modified and extended from 47 to 51 pages.
-The large extension is partly because of long time since the last update, however, new information on some rather unknown branches of the family has also contributed.
-Read more here
+The report has now been modified and extended from 51 to 52 pages.
+The last extension is a result of information from Tina Mallory on the Lars Stabel line … Read more here

 Leave a Comment